 ARTS AND CRAFTS

-Platform Gallery Station Rd, Clitheroe a unique market place for handmade crafts from across the UK.
-Holds contemporary craft exhibitions, beautiful selection of gifts in the Craft Shop.
-Also run workshops.
+Platform Gallery, Station Rd, Clitheroe, is a unique market place for handmade crafts from across the UK.
+It holds contemporary craft exhibitions, and has a beautiful selection of gifts in the Craft Shop.
+It also runs workshops.

-Please visit lovetoescape for a great range of holiday accommodation including Self-Catering in The Lake District .
+Please visit lovetoescape for a great range of holiday accommodation including .

 Don't have acrobat reader?
 Then visit www.adobe.com to download the reader.